Documentation / Web performance testing in practice

 Web performance testing in practice

-This is a guide for you if you are new into performance testing.
-It will focus on synthetic testing (automatically drive a web browser and collect performance metrics).
-The guide will focus on using sitespeed.io/Browsertime but it mostly be generic so you can read this guide independent of the tool you use.
+This is a guide for you if you are new to performance testing.
+It will focus on synthetic testing (automatically driving a web browser and collecting performance metrics).
+The guide will focus on using sitespeed.io/Browsertime but it's mostly generic, so you can read this guide independent of the tool you use.

 My name is Peter Hedenskog, I created sitespeed.io in 2012.
-I been a performance consultant evaluating different performance tools and I now I work in the performance team of the Wikimedia Foundation.
-I’ve spent many many 1000 hours testing/thinking/evaluating/creating synthetic tools and I want to share what I learned so far.
+I've been a performance consultant evaluating different performance tools and now I work in the performance team of the Wikimedia Foundation.
+I've spent many thousands of hours testing/thinking/evaluating/creating synthetic tools and I want to share what I've learned so far.

-What we do know is that there’s no magic numbers in performance testing and that you need to set your own goals depending on your site and your users.
+What we do know is that there are no magic numbers in performance testing and that you need to set your own goals depending on your site and your users.

-What I know is measuring the performance helps you being a better developer.
+What I know is that measuring performance helps you be a better developer.
 Keeping track and making sure you do not introduce performance regressions is vital for you.
 Continuously measuring performance is the key.
 You can do that with real user measurement and synthetic testing.
-I’m gonna focus on synthetic testing since that’s my main area and where I’m got most my knowledgable.
+I'm going to focus on synthetic testing since that's my main area and where I'm most knowledgeable.

 There's a couple of good things that you get when running synthetic/lab testing: